 These pioneer members also serve as a crucial added value to our other member organizations, who are given access to a network of builders vetted by our independent team.

 8. The project list looks impossibly comprehensive.
 How can you conduct all of these in such a short period of time?

 This is at least the tenth time our Executive Chairman Don Tapscott has undertaken a massive syndicated program of this kind.
 Over the years, the Tapscott Group has developed processes and institutional knowledge to succeed in this field.
 The organization’s track record of success on such programs as the Global Solutions Network speaks for itself.

 Each member is given access to a customized web portal, and anyone who has a valid email address from one of our member organizations will be able to access their own private portal simply by entering their email address.
 If you have any problems logging into your private portal, please contact our Member Services Executive Genia Mikhalchenko to resolve the issue.

 10. What is the relationship of the BRI to The Tapscott Group?

 The BRI is a division of the Tapscott Group, a company incorporated in the Province of Ontario, Canada.
 This division of the Tapscott Group is run on a cost-recovery basis and all funds raised are allocated to conducting the BRI’s research.

-Our core team is small, with 10 or so staff orchestrating the program, however our network of project leaders and experts is vast.
-We have contracted with 60+ global authorities on different topics, bringing our full team numbers to well over 100 people.
-We are building a network for obvious reasons – we have found that the global expert in each industry vertical or horizontal is active in the blockchain space already, and so naturally they have many things on the go.
-We hire our faculty on a contract basis to write on their specific subject of expertise, and give them the platform and audience to make the idea come to life.
+Our core team is small, with roughly 10 full-time staff orchestrating the program.
+However our network of project leaders and experts is vast.
+We have contracted with roughly 40 global authorities on different topics.
+We are building a network for obvious reasons – we have found that the global expert in each industry vertical or horizontal is active in the blockchain space already, and so naturally work with a number of organizations around the world.